 While vaccines are effective in preventing the spread of disease, there sometimes is concern surrounding their safety.
 Some patients may express concern about side effects of vaccines, especially your patients who are pregnant or who are thinking about becoming pregnant.

-Vaccines undergo rigorous testing before they are approved by the FDA and are continuously monitored after approved.
-Visit this page to learn more about vaccine safety.
+Vaccines undergo rigorous testing before they are approved by the FDA and are continuously monitored after approval.

 Visit the following pages to learn more about vaccine safety: